 5.1 Conclusion

-In summary, we demonstrate through a number of sources the demographics and benefits of epilepsy surgery in terms of seizure outcomes, quality of life and health care utilisation.
-We, as elsewhere, note a long delay from diagnosis to surgery, and continued work is needed to improve this, in addition to continued monitoring of long term outcomes after epilepsy surgery.
+In summary, we demonstrate the demographics and benefits of epilepsy surgery in terms of seizure outcomes, quality of life and health care utilization.
+We, as elsewhere, note a long delay from diagnosis to surgery, and continued work is needed to improve this, in addition to continued monitoring of long-term outcomes after epilepsy surgery.

 References